moogacs/docs.buf.build/docs/tour/list-all-protobuf-files.md

 ## 2.1 Remote Inputs {#remote-inputs}

-The `ls-files` command also works with remote inputs, such as the following:
+The `ls-files` command also works with remote inputs, such as this Git input:

 ```terminal
 $ buf ls-files git://github.com/bufbuild/buf-tour.git#branch=main,subdir=start/petapis